jchartrand/cwrc-git-dialogs/README.md

 ### Overview

 Spawns dialogs for file listing, loading, and saving.
 Meant to be used by [CWRC-GitWriter](https://github.com/cwrc/CWRC-GitWriter).
-Uses [CWRC-GitServerClient](https://github.com/cwrc/CWRC-GitServerClient), which in turn makes the actual HTTP calls to the [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer), which then calls out to GitHub itself, through the [GitHub API](https://developer.github.com/v3/).
+Uses [CWRC-GitServerClient](https://github.com/cwrc/CWRC-GitServerClient), which in turn makes the actual HTTP calls to the [CWRC-GitServer](https://github.com/cwrc/CWRC-GitServer), which then calls out to GitHub itself, through the [GitHub REST API](https://developer.github.com/v3/).

 ### Demo